eliasbagley/Pesticide/README.md

 Using Pesticide

-You can log to the debug drawer using
+You can log to the pesticide live console using
 ```
 Pesticide.log("some message")
 ```

-You can add custom controls to the drawer using any of:
+You can add custom controls to the debug view controller using any of:

 ```
 Pesticide.addSwitch(intialValue: Bool, name: String, block: Bool -> ())